vszuflita/dsp/statistics/2-4-cohens_d.md

 preg = nsfg.ReadFemPreg()

-#Cleaning the variables we're planning to use. "totalwgt_lb" will add both the lbs and the oz, and create a new column in our set.
+"""Cleaning the variables we're planning to use. "totalwgt_lb" will add both the lbs and the oz, and create a new column in our set. """

 def CleanFemPreg(df):
     df.birthwgt_lb.replace(na_vals, np.nan, inplace=True)